IBM Cloud Docs

 For the VMs on which Epic workloads are supported and are in shut-down state, you must not change the core type to any value other than dedicated to avoid performance issues.

-The following table explains the difference in VM configuration that may or may not support Epic workloads:
+The following table explains the differences in VM configuration that may or might not support Epic workloads:

 Table 2.
 VM configuration difference that supports non-Epic and Epic workloads